Andres9890/iagitbetter/README.md

 pip install iagitbetter
 ```

 The package makes a console script named `iagitbetter` once installed.
-You can also install from the source using `pip install .`
+You can also install from the source via cloning the repo and running `pip install .`

 ## Configuration